The band structure of a model of spatial random permutation: Introduction

 \subsection{Open questions and discussion}

-Our results and methods raise many natural questions, which we discuss briefly now: \begin{enumerate} \item What are the concentration properties of $\frac{1}{N^d} \sum_{x \in \mathcal{T}^N} |x-\pi(x)|$?
-In the one-dimensional critical regime $\beta = c/N$, these can be deduced from the methods in \cite{M16a}, but the general case (higher dimensions, non-critical regimes) remains open.
-One approach to this would be to estimate higher derivatives of $Z^N_\beta$, which imply concentration of the above random variable via a similar argument to~\eqref{e:s1}. \item Can our results be extended to general potential functions $V(x)$?
+Our results and methods raise many natural questions, which we discuss briefly now: \begin{enumerate} \item Can our results be extended to general potential functions $V(x)$?
 As discussed in Section \ref{s:h}, the connection to Gaussian fields requires the matrix~$A^N_\beta = (e^{-\beta V(x-y)})_{x,y \in \mathcal{T}^N}$ to be positive-definite, but this is still true for many other natural potentials, in particular for the potential $V(x) = |x|^2$ that relates to the ideal Bose gas.
 One complication is that, in assessing the band-structure of these generalised models, there is an additional natural parameter to include: the scale of the lattice.
 In other words, one should consider the generalised model

 for which the band-width will depend on all of the parameters $\beta, N$ and $L$.
 Only in the special case of potential $V(x) = |x|$ are the parameters $\beta$ and $L$ directly related via linear rescaling. \item Can we say anything about the model in which the potential function $V(x) = |x|$ is replaced by a periodic version, i.e., $V(x) = \| x \|_N$, where $\| \cdot \|_N$ denotes the Euclidean distance on the lattice-box $\mathcal{T}^N$ with periodic boundary conditions?
 In this model one loses the connection to Gaussian fields since the analogue of $A^N_\beta$ is no longer positive-definite.
 However, various other techniques become applicable, for instance one can apply the \textit{van der Waerden inequality} to give an immediate lower bound on $Z^N_\beta = \text{perm}(A^N_\beta)$ which is fairly sharp. \item A important statistical feature of random permutations is their cycle structure, especially the lengths of the longest cycles.
 For our model, a question of major interest is to determine the scale $\beta$, depending on $N$, on which macroscopic cycles emerge as $N \to \infty$, i.e.\ such that there are cycles of length comparable to $N$ with non-negligible probability.
 Based on considerations of universality, the critical band-width at which macroscopic cycles emerge should depend on the dimension as